 Richardson was a member of the British Columbia Task Force, making recommendations to the Government of British Columbia and First Nations in British Columbia on how the three parties could begin negotiations to build a new relationship.

 From 1991 to 1993, Richardson was a member of the First Nations Summit Task Group, an executive body representing First Nations in British Columbia.
 Richardson is one of the original members of the David Suzuki Foundation and has been a board member since 1992.

-In October 1995, Richardson was nominated by the Summit and appointed as a Commissioner to the BC Treaty Commission.
+In October 1995, Mr. Richardson was appointed as a Commissioner to the BC Treaty Commission.
 He was elected to a second term in April 1997.
 In November 1998, he was chosen as Chief Commissioner by agreement of Canada, BC and the First Nations Summit for a three-year term and was reappointed in November 2001.

 In 2007, Richardson was named an Officer of the Order of Canada.
 In December 2016, Mr. Richardson was appointed to the New Relationship Trust Board of Directors.
 Currently, he operates his own business advisory service and is the Director of the National Consortium for Indigenous Economic Development at the University of Victoria.